Fit as a Mama Bear

 What Are The Glute Muscles?

-This move is the KING of all glute exercises.
+This move is the KING of all glute exercises (sometimes referred to as a bench glute bridge).
 And rightfully so.

 It targets your glutes through hip extension (and hyperextension) and the elevated back gives you a better range of motion so that you can target them MORE.